-Are you considering becoming a certified gas technician?
-Want to work as a plumber, HVAC mechanic, or appliance repair technician?
-One of your first steps is to learn about the TSSA's gas tech certification requirements.
+Want to become a certified gas technician?
+Your first step is to learn about the TSSA's gas tech certification requirements.

 So, who is the TSSA, and what steps must you go through to meet their certification requirements?
 What training should you get to prepare for your gas technician exam, and what is the test like?